mlkywy/vscode-watermelon/watermelon/README.md

 # README

-## a cute watermelon themefor VSCode!
+## a cute watermelon theme for VSCode!

 i love fruits